efruin-git/efruin-git.github.io/NFL-Salaries-and-win-loss-percentage.md

 I performed Sharpiro-Wilk, scipy.stats normal test, and Anderson-Darling tests for normality both including the excluding the 2020-2023 seasons.
 Each test determined the data is not normally distributed, but the Shapiro-Wilk test statistic of 0.985 was very close to 1, which indicates a normal distribution.
 The data is stepped, so it is not truly normally distributed, but it's close enough to a normal distribution that I will assume normality and proceed with the regression.

 I calculated the gini coefficient by team and season as well as sum of salary cap hit and cap percentage.
-The I added the average of the current and past season gini coefficient.
+Then I added the average of the current and past season gini coefficient.
 Here's a sample of the data:

 ```
                       team  season  cap_hit_sum  cap_percent_sum